ankaAR/bestiario5e/_creatures/tribal-warrior.md

 ### Acciones

 ***Spear.*** Melee or Ranged Weapon Attack: +3 al ataque, alcance 5 ft. or range 20/60 pies, un objetivo.
-Impacto: 4 (1d6 + 1) piercing damage, or 5 (1d8 + 1) piercing damage if used with two hands to make a melee attack.
+Impacto: 4 (1d6 + 1) puntos de daño perforante, or 5 (1d8 + 1) puntos de daño perforante if used with two hands to make a melee attack.